- Healthy Living

 How do I get reimbursed for an out-of-pocket cost for the flu vaccine?

-HMO members are eligible for reimbursement for the flu vaccine.
-Simply fill out our online reimbursement form to submit it through our website, or print our HMO member reimbursement form and follow the instructions to submit it by mail.
+HMO members are eligible for reimbursement for the flu vaccine received at a retail pharmacy.
+Fill out our vaccine reimbursement form and follow the instructions to submit it by mail.

 Will the flu vaccine protect me against COVID-19?